 If we consider a land use change in watershed A that converts 20% of the area from natural vegetation to urban, stream gauges 2 and 1 are expected to have lower mean annual streamflow than before.
 Because with urbanization more areas will be paved which will decrease infiltration and increase surface runoff in catchment A.

 I do not have any clue to estimate the upper and lower limits to these changes.
 Can you give me some direction to this?

+From doing part (a) you have estimated the direct runoff from A and a runoff ratio from A. In a worst case scenario you get 100% runoff from the 20% area that is urbanized.
+This gives an upper bound on your estimate.
+At the other end of the scale you may have complete capture of rainfall in the urban area (runoff ratio go to 0).
+Really intensive rainwater harvesting and green infrastructure could achieve this.
+You still have the same runoff and runoff ratio from the 80% that is assumed to be unchanged.
+This can give you a lower bound.